AIclicks Alternatives in 2026

 Relixir ($199-499/mo)

 The concern with Relixir is editorial control.
 Basic and Standard tiers auto-publish without enforced human review.
 Content goes live under your brand without anyone on your team reading it first.
-Blog-only execution, no Reddit or YouTube, and no post-publication verification.
+Blog-only execution, no Reddit or YouTube, and no continuous post-publication monitoring.
 Relixir solves the "no content" problem that AIclicks leaves open but introduces a brand safety question that AIclicks, as a monitoring-only platform, never had to answer.
-Relixir raised $2M through Y Combinator's X25 batch, which is early-stage funding for a platform handling content publication.
-Human review is available only on Pro/Enterprise tiers.
+Relixir raised a $2M seed through Y Combinator's X25 batch, which is early-stage funding for a platform handling content publication.
+An enforced human-review gate is not clearly documented, so treat brand-safety controls as unconfirmed until you see them in a demo.
+Where Relixir wins is hands-off speed: the Rex agent auto-generates and publishes with embedded schema, which is real value for teams that want zero-touch output.

-Gauge's Starter plan ($100/mo) covers ChatGPT only with basic monitoring.
-The Growth plan ($599/mo) generates up to 18 articles per month across 7+ AI search engines.
-Content generation is built into the platform, making it one of the few tools that monitors and produces content.
+Gauge's Growth plan ($599/mo) generates up to 18 articles per month across 6 AI search engines.
+Content generation is built into the platform via an agentic engine that generates, publishes to your CMS, and measures, making it one of the few AEO platforms that genuinely monitors and produces content end to end.
 The limitation is volume and value: 18 articles per month at $599/mo works out to $33.28 per article, while Loudmink Max produces 40 articles plus Reddit and YouTube content at the same price point.
-No Reddit or YouTube execution.
-Gauge is a middle ground between pure monitoring and full execution, though the jump from $100 to $599 is steep for what you get at the upper tier.
+No Reddit or YouTube execution and no free trial.
+Pick Gauge if you want a single agent to draft, publish, and measure blog content without stitching tools together.

 If You Need Enterprise-Grade Monitoring